darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 ## colorfulness tab controls

-input red/green/blue
+input R/G/B
 : Adjust the color saturation of pixels, based on the R, G and B channels of those pixels.
-For example, adjusting the _input red_ slider will affect the color saturation of pixels containing a lot of red more than pixels containing only a small amount of red.
+For example, adjusting the _input R_ slider will affect the color saturation of pixels containing a lot of "R" more than pixels containing only a small amount of "R".

 normalize channels
 : Select this checkbox to try to keep the overall saturation constant between the input and output images.

 ## brightness tab controls

-input red/green/blue
+input R/G/B
 : Adjust the brightness of certain colors in the image, based on the R, G and B channels of those colors.
-For example, adjusting the _input red_ slider will affect the brightness of colors containing a lot of R channel much more than colors containing only a small amount of R channel.
+For example, adjusting the _input R_ slider will affect the brightness of colors containing a lot of R channel much more than colors containing only a small amount of R channel.
 When darkening/brightening a pixel, the ratio of the R, G and B channels for that pixel is maintained, in order to preserve the hue.

 normalize channels
 : Select this checkbox to try to keep the overall brightness constant between the input and output images.

 # gray tab

 Another very useful application of _color calibration_ is the ability to mix the channels together to produce a grayscale output -- a monochrome image.
-Select the _gray_ tab, and set the red, green and blue sliders to control how much each channel contributes to the brightness of the output.
+Select the _gray_ tab, and set the R, G and B sliders to control how much each channel contributes to the brightness of the output.
 This is equivalent to the following matrix multiplication:
 ```
 GRAY_out  =   [ r  g  b ]  X  ┌ R_in ┐
                               │ G_in │
                               └ B_in ┘
 ```

 When dealing with skin tones, the relative weights of the three channels will affect the level of detail in the image.
-Placing more weight on red (e.g. [0.9, 0.3, -0.3]) will make for smooth skin tones, whereas emphasising green (e.g. [0.4, 0.75, -0.15]) will bring out more detail.
-In both cases the blue channel is reduced to avoid emphasising unwanted skin texture.
+Placing more weight on R (e.g. [0.9, 0.3, -0.3]) will make for smooth skin tones, whereas emphasising G (e.g. [0.4, 0.75, -0.15]) will bring out more detail.
+In both cases the B channel is reduced to avoid emphasising unwanted skin texture.

 ## gray tab controls

-input red/green/blue
+input R/G/B
 : Choose how much each of the R, G and B channels contribute to the gray level of the output.
 The image will only be converted to monochrome if the three sliders add up to some non-zero value.
-Adding more blue will tend to bring out more details, adding more red will tend to smooth skin tones.
+Adding more B will tend to bring out more details, adding more R will tend to smooth skin tones.

 normalize channels
 : Select this checkbox to try to keep the overall brightness constant as the sliders are adjusted.